alexanderhay2020/499/README.md

 relax(bicep);
 delay(5000);
 ```

+## Future work

+The project as presented demonstrates an α-model method of motor control through changing the Nitinol wire properties. λ-model requires a feedback signal from the muscle spindle, a fiber running the length of the muscle that senses stretch sensory information.
+A λ-model could be modeled by installing a position sensor on the actuator or a rotary encoder at the joint, sending the muscle property data that the muscle spindle broadcasts.
+A PID controller could then be implemented to give the actuators a spring-like quality that is seen in muscle fibers<sup>[[3]](https://www.ncbi.nlm.nih.gov/pubmed/8930238)</sup>.

 ## References

 [1] Anatol G. Feldman (1986) Once More on the Equilibrium-Point Hypothesis (λ Model) for Motor Control, Journal of Motor Behavior, 18:1, 17-54, DOI: 10.1080/00222895.1986.10735369